Music Monday: July 15, 2024

 After a brief stint in a band “Hour Glass” in Los Angeles in the late 1960’s, Duane returned to Florida.
 It was around this time he met drummer Butch Trucks and fellow guitarist Dickey Betts to form the hub of what would become The Allman Brothers Band, once Duane called Gregg back to Florida as well to join the group.
 Their self titled debut album was released in 1969.
 That year Duane also did sesion work for Aretha Franklin (on her cover of The Band’s “The Weight“), King Curtis (on his cover of “Games People Play“) and Wilson Pickett (on his cover of The Beatles’ “Hey Jude“).
 It was that record that first introduced Eric Clapton to Duane’s work and eventually the two met backstage at an ABB concert in Miami during the summer of 1970.
 It lead to his best known collaboration, with Clapton’s band, Derek & The Dominos, while they were recording their masterpiece, “Layla &Other Assorted Love Songs”.
 Duane appears on 11 of the album’s 14 tracks and he & Clapton bonded for life.
 In his 2007 autobiography, he referred to Duane as “the musical brother I’d never had but wished I did”.

-Six years ago his daughter Galadrielle Allman (who was 2 when she lost her father), wrote a book about him based on countless interviews she conducted from family, fiends, bandmates and other musicians who worked with the guitar icon entitled “Please Be With Me: A Song For My Father, Duane Allman”.
+Six years ago his daughter Galadrielle Allman (who was 2 when she lost her father), wrote a book about him based on countless interviews she conducted from family, friends, bandmates and other musicians who worked with the guitar icon entitled “Please Be With Me: A Song For My Father, Duane Allman”.
+I have not read it yet.
 It’s not that I am not interested in his life because I am.
-But a part of me already knows all I need to: that his playing was fierce ferocious and forever, that his band was one of the greatest to ever take a stage & together they made some of the most incredible music of any generation.
+But a part of me already knows all I need to: that his playing was fierce, ferocious and forever, that his band was one of the greatest to ever take a stage & together they made some of the most incredible music of any generation.

 And I can’t run”.